melt-ui/melt-ui/src/docs/content/builders/context-menu.md

 </script>
 ```

-Then you can use the `menu`, `item`, and `trigger` to construct a dropdown menu.
-A high level
+Then you can use the `menu`, `item`, and `trigger` to construct a context menu.
+A high level example
-example of how to structure the menu is shown below.
+of how to structure the menu is shown below.

 ```svelte
 <script lang="ts">